 Cobdogla Irrigation & Steam Museum has displays regarding irrigation and steam machinery.
 It also features train rides using a 1906 0-4-0 tank locomotive and Simplex diesel locomotives.
 Special operating days are held throughout the year.
 Cobdogla is located approximately 220 km north-east of Adelaide.

-Moonta Museum and Tourist Railway operates a tourist railway between the museum in the former Moonta Mines Model School and the former Moonta railway station.
+Moonta Mines Tourist Railway operates between the museum in the former Moonta Mines Model School and the former Moonta railway station.
 The 2 km trip includes commentary and passes historic relics of the former mining operations.
 Trains operate on Wednesdays, Saturdays and Sundays, and daily during school holidays.
 Moonta is located approximately 160 km north-west of Adelaide.

 Murray Bridge RiverBoat Rail and Steam Group

 Murray Bridge RiverBoat Rail and Steam Group aims to reactivate 2 km of railway line along the wharf area of Murray Bridge.
 The group has a former South Australian Railways Rx Class steam locomotive and several carriages.
 Murray Bridge is located approximately 75 km south-east of Adelaide.